FRESH

 Background

-There are high levels of stigma against sexual and gender minorities (SGMs) in the Caribbean.
+There are high levels of stigma against people with HIV (PWH) in the Caribbean.
 HIV and intersectional stigmas in healthcare settings are significant barriers to care in the Dominican Republic (DR).
 There are surprisingly few intersectional stigma reduction interventions for healthcare settings.
 The FRESH intervention was originally developed in a study in five African nations, then was adapted for the United States.
-Since we have data showing that FRESH is adaptable, revising it for Latinx and Hispanic populations could yield scientific evidence leading FRESH to become a validated multi-region stigma-reduction intervention.
+Since we have data showing that FRESH is adaptable, revising it for Spanish-speaking populations could yield scientific evidence leading FRESH to become a validated multi-region stigma-reduction intervention.

 Study Aims